amattu2/blink-liveview-middleware/README.md

 # Introduction

-This project offers direct access into the liveview functionality of the Blink Smart Security cameras with three core entrypoints:
+This is a stand-alone Golang project that offers direct access into the liveview functionality of the Blink Smart Security cameras using three core entrypoints:

 - A WebSocket service that can act as middleware between a web application and the Blink Smart Security Camera